carpentries-lab/metagenomics-workshop/setup.md

 > ## Windows
 > - Download the [Git for Windows installer](https://git-for-windows.github.io/).
 Run the installer and follow the steps below:
 >   + Click on "Next" four times (two times if you've previously installed Git).
-You don't need to change anything in the Information, location, components, and start menu screens.
+You don't need to change anything in the information, location, components, and start menu screens.
 >   + Select "Use the nano editor by default" and click on "Next".
 >   + Keep "Use Git from the Windows Command Prompt" selected and click on "Next".
-If you forgot to do this programs that you need for the workshop will not work properly.
-If this happens rerun the installer and select the appropriate option.
+If you forget to do this, the programs that you need for the workshop will not work properly.
+If this happens, rerun the installer and select the appropriate option.
 >   + Select "Use bundled OpenSSH" and click on "Next".
 >   + Select "Use the OpenSSL Library" and click "Next".
 >   + Keep "Checkout Windows-style, commit Unix-style line endings" selected and click on "Next".